 Please read the post back to yourself before posting.
 You have the ability to edit your posts, please use this function as opposed to double posting.
 Use your best judgment before hitting that 'send' button!

-If anyone is offended by a post - please contact the Team Manager so that the issue can be fully understood and resolved
+If anyone is offended by a post - please contact me so that the issue can be fully understood and resolved

 Before posting a new subject - you might want to use the forum 'Search' or 'Help' functions - but never be put off asking a question - it's one of the main purposes of the forum - chances are that if you don't know, a lot of others don't know either - and remember, all of us were beginners once.